danghung1202/awesome-note/episerver.md

         }
 ```

-The new implement need to inherit from the default implement `DefaultPlacedPriceProcessor`.
+The new implement class need to inherit from the default implement `DefaultPlacedPriceProcessor`.
 Following this way, we can override any method and keep other methods as default.

 ```
 public class TrmPlacedPriceProcessor : DefaultPlacedPriceProcessor, IPlacedPriceProcessor